epeters3/writers-block/readme.md

 bash deploy-api.sh
 ```

+By default, the UI corresponding to the HTTP API server should be accessible at `http://localhost:5000/`

 \*Make sure a Redis instance is configured and accessible inside the `writersblock.db` module.
 If redis and both servers are running on the same machine, this repo should theoretically work out of the box.